zendesk/helm-secrets/README.md

 [![GitHub issues](https://img.shields.io/github/issues/zendesk/helm-secrets.svg)](https://github.com/zendesk/helm-secrets/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/zendesk/helm-secrets.svg?style=flat-square)](https://github.com/zendesk/helm-secrets/pulls)

+# Deprecation information

+Please note, this project is no longer being maintained.
+There is a active fork [jkroepke/helm-secrets](https://github.com/jkroepke/helm-secrets) and we will also contribute our changes to it.

 # Plugin for secrets management in Helm

 Developed and used in all environments in [BaseCRM](https://getbase.com/).